uwapcs/secrets/README.md

 Decrypt repository using `transcrypt/transcrypt -c aes-256-cbc -p 'password'`.
 A small helper script `unlock.sh` is provided to save typing.

 All files added in the `vault` directory will be automatically and transparently encrypted when being handled by git.

+**Note:** This setup is a bit of a hack.
+Do not take it as gospel.
+Feel free to explore and implement alternatives (maybe bitwarden?) if they are more suitable.